 10 Things You Should Know about Peripheral Artery Disease By Dr. Lee Yates

 If you are suffering from leg pain, burning or aching in your calves or a wound in your foot or leg that won’t heal, you may have peripheral artery disease.
 Also known as PAD, this condition that affects 8-12 million Americans can cause leg tiredness, cramping and pain when walking.
 PAD also raises the risk of heart attack, stroke, leg amputation and death.
+Don't miss your chance, go to free starburst slot only here good luck awaits you!

 Since September is PAD Awareness month, it is a great time to explore this topic.
 If you suspect you or a loved one may have PAD, consider these frequently asked questions about the disease: